iohex/wpp_new-video-gallery/README.md

 ![3](3.png)

-Then press Publish And You will get a `Shortcode`, press the `Shortcode` in your page.
+Then press Publish And You will get a `Shortcode`.

 ![4](4.png)

+Press the `Shortcode` in your page.

 ![5](5.png)

 The xss will execute in the front page.